mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 - We hardcode the asterisk to be the only invalid character (as far as we know)
 - We can place the checking code before or after the previous validations.
--- Until we have an invalid case (with invalid characters and invalid length) we cannot assume the expected behavior
+-- Until we have an invalid case (with invalid characters and invalid length) we can't assume the expected behavior

 * * *